wbartlett1/Data400_Final_Project/README.md

 ## 🎯 Introduction

-Welcome to my Data 400 capstone project! 👋
+Hi!
+Welcome to our Data 400 capstone project! 👋

-This project tackles a question we've all wondered about: **Can we predict flight prices?** Using machine learning and automated data collection from the Amadeus Flight API, I've built a system that gathers real-time flight data across major US airports and develops predictive models to forecast ticket prices.
+This project aims to address the question: **Can we predict flight prices?**
+Using machine learning and automated data collection from the Amadeus Flight API, We've built a project that gathers real-time flight data for major cross-country flight patterns and develops predictive models to forecast ticket prices.

-Why does this matter?
+**Why does this matter?**
 Airlines use complex algorithms to dynamically price tickets based on demand, seasonality, route popularity, and countless other factors.
 By analyzing these patterns, we can help travelers make more informed decisions about when to book their flights! 💰✈️

 ---

-## 🔍 Project Overview
+## 📊 Project Overview

 ### Key Features
-- 🤖 **Automated Data Collection**: GitHub Actions workflow runs daily to collect fresh flight data
+- **Robust Data Workflow**: GitHub Actions run our workflow 2x daily to collect up-to-date flight data
-- 🌐 **Comprehensive Coverage**: Tracks flights across major US airports
+- **Real-Time API Integration**: Uses Amadeus Flight Offers Search API
-- 📊 **Large-Scale Dataset**: 200,000+ flight observations collected
+- **Large-Scale Dataset**: over 600,000 observations collected
-- 🧠 **Machine Learning Models**: Multiple ML approaches to predict flight prices
+- **Machine Learning Models**: Multiple ML approaches to predict flight prices
-- 📈 **Real-Time API Integration**: Uses Amadeus Flight Offers Search API
+- **Quality Data Visualizations**: Many visualizations showing the capabilities of our data

 ### Technologies Used
-- **Python 3.8+** for data processing and modeling
+- **Python 3.8+** for data processing, visualizaing, and modeling
-- **Amadeus API** for real-time flight data
+- **Amadeus API** for data collection
 - **GitHub Actions** for automated workflows
 - **Pandas & NumPy** for data manipulation
 - **Scikit-learn** for machine learning